Alextros00/Home-Automation-NodeRED-ESP-Telegram/README.md

 * `/motivation`     - changes the motivational display on the dashboard and sends motivational image over Telegram
 * `/whoishome` 	    - replys with who is on my home wifi
 * `/alive` 	    - replys with what devices are responding on the system
+* `/temp`	    - replys with the temp of each device that is connected
 * `/help` 	    - responds with the Telegram ChatId
 #### Notifications
 * `Raspberry Pi is over 65 degree C` - Tells me when the Raspberry Pi has reached temperatures over 65C.